nscharrenberg/Kwetter/README.md

 ## Description
 Kwetter is a twitter clone aimed to have similar functionality as twitter.

+## Swagger
+Swagger documentation for the API can be found at https://app.swaggerhub.com/apis/nscharrenberg/Kwetter/1

 ## Functionalities
 - Users
 - Followers